carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 launcher tab by selecting the large rectangular button with the plus (+) sign.
 When you open the launcher in this way, the terminal window will not close.

 The shell or terminal, is a program where users can type in commands.
 The terminal window is all about the keyboard--you cannot mouse around in there.
-The terminal window is running a lightweight verion of BASH, so you can use all of the common Linux/Unix file system commands such as:
+The terminal window is running a lightweight version of BASH, so you can use all of the common Linux/Unix file system commands such as:

 | git command | what the command does |